cztomsik/ML-experiments/README.md

 ## Interesting Papers

 - 2010 Understanding the difficulty of training deep feedforward neural networks\
-  Original paper for xavier init\n http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf
+  Original paper for xavier init\
+  http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf

 - 2015 All you need is a good init\
-  LSUV init for conv nets.\n
+  LSUV init for conv nets.\
   https://arxiv.org/abs/1511.06422

 - 2017 Attention is all you need\